-Sponsoring students in the EMBA for Global Supply Chain program is a leadership development and talent retention tool for employers.
+Sponsoring students in the Executive MBA - Global Supply Chain program is a leadership development and talent retention tool for employers.
 Throughout the program’s duration, less than 3 percent of our alumni have left their organizations.
 The program’s design creates a strong bond between company and employee, unlocking the employee’s potential to deliver substantial value.

 By providing some level of sponsorship, we create a commitment and a bond in both directions.
 They are thankful and grateful, and we obviously benefit from knowledge capital.
 We’ve had zero turnover and several promotions so far.

 Pursuing an EMBA ensures participants engage with peers at the same stage of their career during the program.
 Haslam’s industry-specific Executive MBA - Global Supply Chain ensures that graduates build a network of 20-30 colleagues who face the same challenges of managing a worldwide supply chain network.

 Haslam’s graduate supply chain programs have been ranked in the top three globally by Gartner for several years, and its faculty are regularly recognized for their empirical research.
 They connect students with their global network through speakers and site visits.
 Our network of more than 60 companies also gives us a strong understanding of current industry trends and challenges.